 The IED Configurator tool is used to configure the IEC 61850 settings of MiCOM IEDs, not the protection settings.
 It also allows you to extract a configuration file so you can view, check and modify the IEC 61850 settings during precommissioning.
+This option is disabled by default, but can be made available in the main S1 Agile window by removing the / nocommunication argument found in the Editors menu under Options > Preferences in the tool bar.

-7.1 IED CONFIGURATOR TOOL FEATURES
+1.7.1 IED CONFIGURATOR TOOL FEATURES